 The doTERRA Ancient Oils Collection is inspired by the contours, cultures, and peoples of the distant past.
-The Collection comes in a beautifully designed, natural wood box and includes six essential oils used by the most important people in the world as for their health benefits and to improve wellbeing in ancient times—CPTG® Myrrh, Frankincense, Galbanum, Hyssop, Cistus, and Common Myrtle.
+The Collection comes in a beautifully designed, natural wood box and includes six essential oils used by important figures in ancient times for their health benefits and to improve wellbeing – CPTG® Myrrh, Frankincense, Galbanum, Hyssop, Cistus, and Common Myrtle.

 From the shifting sand of the Sahara to the expanse of primeval forests and unending blue skies, the doTERRA Ancient Oils Collection is inspired by the contours, cultures, and peoples of the distant past.
-The collection includes six essential oils used by the most important people in the world as for their health benefits and to improve wellbeing in ancient times.
+The collection includes six essential oils used by important figures in ancient times for their health benefits and to improve wellbeing.
 Take pleasure in these captivating oils.

 Myrrh Commiphora myrrha 5 mL: Ancient records show that Myrrh was deemed so valuable that at times it was valued at its weight in gold.
 Myrrh has been used throughout history in perfumes and religious ceremonies, and for its internal and external health benefits.

 Frankincense Boswellia carterii, Boswellia sacra, Boswellia papyrifera, Boswellia frereana 5 mL: In addition to its notoriety in the New Testament, the Babylonians and Assyrians would burn Frankincense in religious ceremonies and the ancient Egyptians used Frankincense resin in everything from perfume to salves for soothing skin.

 Galbanum Ferula galbaniflua 5 mL: Egyptians used Galbanum for incense and embalming.
 The Roman and Greek civilizations used it in beauty products and perfume.
 Hippocrates used it for its other benefits.
 Galbanum was even mentioned in the Bible.